pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 ```

 And that’s about it as far as setting up the simple org unit and member account structure shown at the beginning of this post.
+View the [full source-code](https://github.com/pulumi/examples/tree/master/aws-ts-organizations) for the component resources in the `pulumi/examples` repository.

 This post demonstrated how you could use the Pulumi programming model to encapsulate and account for the hierarchical organization structure that your team desires or is required to have for any number of reasons.
 While an enterprise organization might be interested in this sort of a setup to ensure multiple teams in the organization operate in a similar way, smaller teams should also strongly consider organizing their AWS accounts in a way that enforces the principle of least privileged access.
 Especially, if you are looking to get SOC2 certified and need to ensure strict isolation of resources that hold any kind of real-world customer data.